 Click "Generate Configuration" when you're ready.
 The result will be a page of XML.
 Copy the URL for this page, and navigate back to Canvas, pasting the URL into the Config URL field.
 Save your changes.

 After a page refresh, you should see "Warpwire" in the left-side navigation.

 Now that the Warpwire tool is installed, click the "Warpwire" link in the left-side navigation to go to the Media Library for your course.
 It will be empty.

 Click the plus icon in the upper right of the Warpwire frame, and select "Upload Files" from the dropdown menu to upload files from your device.
-There are additional options if you wish to record your screen, record from a webcam, or create a live broadcast.
+There are additional options if you wish to record your screen or a webcam.

 Now select files and upload them to the course Media Library.